 A growing problem?

 Mortgage debt is generally considered good debt.
 That's because the interest rate attached to this debt is usually so low.
 But what about when you move into retirement?
 Can mortgage debt after you leave the workforce become a burden?

-A spate of recent studies suggest that it can, and that mortgage debt is making it more difficult for a growing number of retirees to pay their bills each month.
+A spate of recent studies suggests that it can, and that mortgage debt is making it more difficult for a growing number of retirees to pay their bills each month.

 The AARP found that as of December of 2011 about 600,000 mortgage loans held by homeowners 50 or older were in foreclosure.
 Payments on another 625,000 of such loans were 90 or more days late.
 AARP says that from 2007 to 2011, more than 1.5 million older Americans lost their homes because of the mortgage crisis.

-AARP found, too, that among mortgageholders 50 or older, the percentage of mortgage loans that are seriously delinquent rose 456 percent from 2007 thorugh 2011.
+AARP found, too, that among mortgage holders 50 or older, the percentage of mortgage loans that are seriously delinquent rose 456 percent from 2007 through 2011.

 What's behind this?
 Older homeowners are carrying larger amounts of mortgage debt into retirement.
 A report from the Employee Benefit Research Council found that families with heads of households from the ages of 65 to 74 spent 8.6 percent of their income on housing debt payments in 2010.
 That's up from 5.6 percent in 2004.

 The Consumer Financial Protection Bureau reported in May of 2014 that about 4.4 million retired homeowners had mortgage debt.
 The percentage of homeowners 65 and older who are carrying mortgage debt rose from 22 percent in 2001 to 30 percent in 2011.
 This has had a big impact: The Consumer Financial Protection Bureau reported that in 2011, older homeowners with a mortgage spent a median amount of $1,257 a month on housing expenses, while their counterparts with no mortgage spent a median amount of $434 a month on housing-related costs.